Future Climate: Explore the Possibilities

 Models let you mix up scenarios for how things could be and see what could happen.
 Below are three scenarios.
 Test them out on the Very Simple Climate Model and see for yourself what the future may hold.

-Scenario #1: What if we can reduce the rate that we add carbon dioxide to the atmosphere to 9 gigatons of carbon per year (9 GtC/yr)?
+Scenario #1: What if we can reduce the rate that we add carbon dioxide to the atmosphere from 10.6 to 9 gigatons of carbon per year (9 GtC/yr)?

-- Set the carbon dioxide emissions rate to 9 GtC on the bar under "Select an emission rate".
+- Set the carbon dioxide emission rate to 9 GtC/yr on the bar under "Select an emission rate".

-- Check the play button at the bottom of the left side.
+- Click the "Go" button above the graph.
 What do you notice in the graph?

 - Notice how the carbon emissions make a horizontal line since the rate stays the same over time.
 Do you see the CO2 concentration increasing?
 Adding CO2 at a steady rate causes the concentration to climb.
 Take a look at the temperature line on the graph.
 In this model run, how much did the temperature rise by the year 2100?
 Is it above the recommended limit?